What’s Working in New Zealand

-The New Zealand early education system has a reputation for innovation, supported by consistent success in international tests.
-Part of its success is an early childhood education system.
+The New Zealand education system has a reputation for innovation, supported by consistent success in international tests.
+This success starts with a sophisticated, but always evolving early childhood education system.
 The nation has long appreciated the power of investing in their young ones.

-While not everything translates, New Zealand is a treasure trove of good ideas, food for thought for North American preschools.
+While not everything translates, New Zealand is a treasure trove of good ideas, food for thought for child care centers worldwide.

 1. School Readiness, Building The Inner Core